someonelive0/capptpl/README.md

 ## Depends

-Include in my project with source code.
+Include in my project with source code in subpath ./lib.
 - c-logger-0.4.1
 - cchan-0.1
 - inih-r58